-This Network Camera offers two choices of video compression standards (MPEG-4 and JPEG) for real-time viewing.
+This Network Camera offers real-time H.264, MPEG-4 and MJEPG compression standards (Triple Codec) for real-time viewing.

-If MPEG-4 mode is selected, the video is streamed via RTSP protocol.
-There are four parameters provided in MPEG-4 mode which allow you to adjust the video performance:
+If H.264 / MPEG-4 mode is selected, the video is streamed via RTSP protocol.
+There are four parameters for you to adjust the video performance: